choojs/choo-handbook/sup-choo.md

 [0001] 453ms      21KB (browserify)
 ```

 Annnnd that's it!
-Now you can navigate to your browser on `localhost:9966` and
+Congratulations, you now you can navigate to your browser on
-your app should be alive!
+`localhost:9966` and your app should be alive!